 "The biggest thing to be wary of is someone who doesn't have a lot of expertise," Hungelmann says.

 Here are four tips for finding the right agent.

 1. Ask someone you trust to suggest a local agent

 Word of mouth can be a great way to find an insurance agent.
 Ask trusted friends and family members for referrals.
 However, make sure your pals recommend the agent for the right reasons.

 "Ask for referrals not based on who is sending birthday cards to their clients or who is the nicest guy or gal," Hungelmann says.

-Chad Bitterlich, vice president of Navion Insurance Associates in Anaheim Hills, Calif., says it's best to hire an agent located "close to home."
+Chad Bitterlich, vice president of Navion Insurance Associates, says it's best to hire an agent located "close to home."

 "Many people prefer to have in-person appointments with their agent, and most agents prefer to know their clients personally," he says.
 "There is really no substitute to having a local agent who is an active member of your community."